munrocreations/own-it-quick/README.md

 <h3 id="desktop">Desktop</h3>

+The ownCloud Desktop Sync client enables you to select directories on your computer that synchronize to the **ownCloud** server.
 You can download the latest version of the **ownCloud** Desktop Synchronization Client from the **ownCloud** download page.
 The system requirements are:
 - Windows 7+
 - Mac OS X 10.7+ (64-bit only)
 - CentOS 6 & 7 (64-bit only)